GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/skypilot/dws-and-kueue/README.md

 ```
 Server Version: v1.30.6-gke.1596000
 ```
-If not you can change the version in terraform with the  `kubectl_version` variable
+If not, you can change the version in Terraform with the  `kubectl_version` variable
 ## Install and configure Kueue
 1. Install Kueue from the official manifest.
 Note that `--server-side` switch .
 Without it the client cannot render the CRDs because of annotation size limitations.
 ```bash